lwz7512/next-learn-demo/readme.md

 ## Start each workspace server

-to run the each workspace under packages:
+to run the each workspace under packages, stay in the next-learn-demo directory, execute the following commands, when run the next workspace, stop the running workspace first by ctrl+c:

 ```
 $ yarn run dev1